 Skip to content

-Cursor uses MCP servers for tool access.
-Rampart sits between Cursor and the MCP server as a transparent proxy.
+Cursor uses MCP servers for some tool access.
+Rampart can sit between Cursor and MCP servers as a transparent proxy.

 Setup